WordPress plugins – here’s why they’re good for your site

 WordPress plugins – here’s why they ‘could be’ bad for your site

 Let me state up front that I’m a big fan of plugins.
 As a programmer at heart (and with 4 decades of experience) there’s nothing I like better than to hack around with code to get it to do precisely what I want, but that’s not always best for my clients.
-If I write a piece of bespoke software for a client I need to bill for my time AND they generally need to come back to me to get updates to it… unless I write it in such a way as to be highly configurable by the client, but of course that means the upfront price will be even higher!
-So plugins are generally the best solution, but beware of the following costs and considerations (especially when you use a lot of plugins)…
+If I write a piece of bespoke software for a client I need to bill for my time AND they generally need to come back to me to get updates on it… unless I write it in such a way as to be highly configurable by the client, but of course, that means the upfront price will be even higher!
+So plugins are generally the best solution but beware of the following costs and considerations (especially when you use a lot of plugins)…

 How many WordPress plugins should I have on my site?

 That’s difficult to say.
 I’ve seen sites with upwards of 40 active plugins.
-That’s probably not a good idea, unless you are hosting the site on a high-powered server.
+That’s probably not a good idea unless you are hosting the site on a high-powered server.
 Generally, sites with a dozen or so plugins work fine, although even with this number you might see response times increase in your WordPress dashboard.

 So, choose your plugins carefully.
 If you want a site that is faster, less prone to hacking, and easier to maintain… don’t keep plugins on your site if they are no longer needed or if they aren’t bringing an advantage to your site.
 Don’t just deactivate them; remove them altogether.
 Not many people realise that their site is still vulnerable through an inactive plugin!